LynxarA-Coding/Fluent-Launcher/README.md

 For extra skins like custom Library and Dark Friends List you need to Patch your Steam.
 To do it, download the latest version of Steam Friends Patcher from the link above.
 Click **Patch** inside this app and wait for it to finish the patching process.
 After that, you can check the "I've already patched SFP" checkbox and install Extras.

 ### Disclaimer: This project is not a part of Fluent Steam dev team.
 It's a user-made application.
 As for now, this program is flagged by Windows Defender.
 You can look in the code and find proof that it does nothing malicious, but if you are still suspicious, its understandable.
 Just download the original archives and install it the old way

-### Support
-You can donate to the LynxarADev to get code snippets, personal code thoughts or just to support: https://boosty.to/lynxaradev/